-Our host lady came and served our first course, which is shown in the photo below.
+Our host lady came and served the first course, which is shown in the photo below.
 We weren’t sure where to start.
 There was a little burner with a plate over the top in which we were to cook everything and then mix it all together with the sauce.
-On the plate was sliced hida beef, bean sprouts and some vegetables.
+This included sliced Hida beef, bean sprouts and some vegetables.
 The beef was deliciously tender.

 Our host lady came and cleared the first course and presented the next.
 I had to force myself to eat some as the last few things I had eaten made me queasy.
 I felt silly and tried to put it out of my mind so I could enjoy the rest of the dinner.
 There was rice, Fletcher ate most of mine, a cheesy baked vegetable dish and an egg custard.

-The second morning was much the same but unfortunately a lot wasn’t to our taste.
+The second morning was much the same but unfortunately, a lot wasn’t to our taste.
 There were cold baked sardines, cold slimy mushrooms and the pickled vegetables were harder to eat.
 We felt terrible that we might insult the cooks and ate as much as we could.
 Other people might really enjoy what we had.
+I think these foods require some acquired taste.
 The miso soup was a little different the second morning, but each one was delicious!

 Staying in a Takayama ryokan with a toddler